1483 (10th November)

 1527 (10th December)

-A daughter, Elizabeth, was born to Martin Luther and Katharina von Bora.
+A daughter, Elisabeth, was born to Martin Luther and Katharina von Bora.
 She died before she was a year old.

 1528 (9th October)